bcit-ci/CodeIgniter/user_guide_src/source/installation/upgrade_300.rst

 	// Replacement
 	date(DATE_ATOM, $time);

-.. note:: This function is still available, but you're strongly encouraged to remove its' usage sooner
+.. note:: This function is still available, but you're strongly encouraged to remove its usage sooner
 	rather than later as it is scheduled for removal in CodeIgniter 3.1+.

 Pagination library 'anchor_class' setting